 “I find that when the kids have had a chance to explore and play with the math manipulatives they are better able to use them during math as “tools” rather than “toys” – they’ve already had the opportunity to play with them, so they don’t have to during math!”

-Once kids have had a chance to practice the morning bins routine with open-ended manipulatives, try using your favorite math and literacy hands-on interventions or math and literacy centers as morning bin activities!
+Once kids have had a chance to practice the morning bins routine with open-ended manipulatives, they are ready for more academic tasks.Try using math or literacy in your morning bins, like our math centers for example.

 Choose what works best for your students when assigning morning bins.
 Here are a few suggestions from our teaching community: